boto/botoflow/docs/source/feature_details.rst

 the workflow execution.
 For example, the `MyWorkflow` declares a signal method, `signal1`, decorated with @ :py:func:`~botoflow.decorators.signal`.

-The @ :py:func:`~botoflow.decorators.signal` decoratr is required on signal methods.
+The @ :py:func:`~botoflow.decorators.signal` decorator is required on signal methods.
 Signals cannot `return` (if you return a value from a signal, it will be ignored).
 A workflow may have zero or more signal methods defined in it.